thetisproject/thetis/examples/headland_inversion/README.md

 data points.
 The cost function is then defined using the inversion manager, which is the Hessian regularised L2 norm.
 The actual class, `HessianRecoverer2D`, for calculating this loss can be found in `thetis.diagnostics.py`.

-The forward model is then run (`solver_obj.iterate`), also passing `export_func=cost_function` to allow us to alter the boundary conditions and perform an important step for the adjoint.
-Passing `export_func=cost_function` effectively embeds the dependency of the model state on the control variables into the cost function, forming the reduced functional.
+The forward model is then run (`solver_obj.iterate`) with the cost function embedded via a callback, which is an important step for the adjoint.
+Passing the cost function callback effectively embeds the dependency of the model state on the control variables into the cost function, forming the reduced functional.
 The reduced functional is thus the original cost function plus the regularization term, modified by the model equations.
 Running the model gives us the baseline cost and more importantly, calculates the gradients of the cost function with respect to the control variables (friction) which are fed into the adjoint method.
 The annotation process is then stopped, which has been recording the computations related to the cost function and its derivatives.

 Optimisation parameters are then defined, which are the maximum number of iterations and the tolerance for the optimisation convergence criterion (threshold for the relative change in the cost function, below which the optimisation